nanikjava/articles/content/post/kubernetesbraindump.md

     ![Services](https://d33wubrfki0l68.cloudfront.net/cc38b0f3c0fd94e66495e3a4198f2096cdecd3d5/ace10/docs/tutorials/kubernetes-basics/public/images/module_04_services.svg)
     ![Services](https://d33wubrfki0l68.cloudfront.net/b964c59cdc1979dd4e1904c25f43745564ef6bee/f3351/docs/tutorials/kubernetes-basics/public/images/module_04_labels.svg)

+- Every node in a Kubernetes cluster runs a kube-proxy. kube-proxy is responsible for implementing a form of virtual IP for Services of type other than ExternalName

+- DNS
+	* For example, if you have a Service called "my-service" in a Kubernetes Namespace "my-ns", the control plane and the DNS Service acting together create a DNS record for "my-service.my-ns".
+Pods in the "my-ns" Namespace should be able to find it by simply doing a name lookup for my-service ("my-service.my-ns" would also work).
+Pods in other Namespaces must qualify the name as my-service.my-ns.
+These names will resolve to the cluster IP assigned for the Service.
+	* Kubernetes also supports DNS SRV (Service) records for named ports.
+If the "my-service.my-ns" Service has a port named "http" with the protocol set to TCP, you can do a DNS SRV query for _http._tcp.my-service.my-ns to discover the port number for "http", as well as the IP address

 * Once you’ve set your desired state, the Kubernetes Control Plane makes the cluster’s current state match the desired state via the Pod Lifecycle Event Generator (PLEG).
 The Kubernetes Control Plane consists of a collection of processes running on your cluster:
     - The various parts of the Kubernetes Control Plane, such as the Kubernetes Master and kubelet processes, govern how Kubernetes communicates with your cluster.
 The Control Plane maintains a record of all of the Kubernetes Objects in the system, and runs continuous control loops to manage those objects’ state.
 At any given time, the Control Plane’s control loops will respond to changes in the cluster and work to make the actual state of all the objects in the system match the desired state that you provided.